daniyal-abbassi/Frontend-Mentor-Contact-Form/README.md

   ├── index.html      # Main HTML file with form structure
   ├── script.js       # All Vue application logic
   ├── styles.css      # All custom CSS
-  └── assets/         # Images and other static assets

 ```